-On Saturday, Sept.
-13th, the Marching Wolfpack took to the road to compete at the Salem Invitational hosted by the Marching Lions at Salem High School.
-The band had a solid run-through, even with some issues with props and equipment, and took home 3rd place in Class AA with a score of 49.75.
+On the afternoon of Saturday, Sept.
+20th, the CCMW took to the road to compete at the North Harrison Invitational hosted by the Marching Cougars at North Harrison High School.
+The band had an excellent run-through, and took home 1st place in Class AA with a score of 60.65.

-The band also earned the distinction of having the best visual program in their class.
-Jared Massengale also earned the best drum major award.
+The band also earned the distinction of having the best visual and best colorguard in their class.
+The band finished 3rd overall in both captions as well (out of 19!).
 To see a full listing of results, click over to IndianaMarching.com here.

 Check out the sidebar to the right for upcoming itineraries to the shows!